117 occupations open for skilled migrants willing to migrate to Northern Territory

 A beautiful sunset over a calm ocean with vibrant orange and pink hues reflecting on the water

-Over the next five years, low skilled migrants with limited English will have the option to apply for permanent residency after living and working in the Northern Territory for at least three years.
+Over the next five years, low-skilled migrants with limited English proficiency will be eligible to apply for permanent residency—provided they live and work in the Northern Territory for at least three years.

-Northern Territory has opened its door to skilled migrants in 117 occupations and has offered a pathway to permanent residency to these workers who are willing to work and live in the region for at least three years.
+The Northern Territory has opened its doors to skilled migrants across 117 occupations, offering a clear pathway to permanent residency for those willing to live and work in the region for a minimum of three years.